andrewcumming/phys457/lecture4.md

 ## Further reading

-- We've covered material from Townsend 9.1, 9.3, and 9.4 here.
-We'll discuss symmetries and what we can learn from them next time.
+- We've covered material from Townsend 9.4 here.
+We'll return to the earlier parts of chapter 9 next time.